aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 mathematical abstract of BCD algorithm, like in [Clar2016]_ and strict simulation of individual logic gates.
-I want code, that should be self -documenting and reflects logical steps and blocks of CPU but is also readable and because of that we are doing a simple math ('+') in place of series XOR's on particular bits.
+I want code, that should be self -documenting and reflects logical steps and blocks of CPU but is also readable - and because of that I'm doing, for example, a simple math ('+') in place of series XOR's on particular bits.

 Some basics
 -------------------------------------------------------------------------------